Deposit Methods Guide For New Zealander Players

 Debit Cards Transactions

-Despite the popularity of credit cards, debit cards are actually the #1 casino banking option for Aussie players.
+Despite the popularity of credit cards, debit cards are actually the #1 casino banking option for Kiwi players.
 Actually, they also account for around 40% of all online transactions as well.

 Debit cards work very similarly to credit cards, but you have lower spending limits and higher security.
 The biggest con is that it’s directly linked to your everyday bank account.
 So if you or your family member have a problem self-regulating, it would be wiser to choose another method.
 But your bank’s security protocols also act as an extra layer of precaution: they’ll put a hold on the card until they’ve checked with you personally if there’s any unusual spending patterns.